Hanover Expedition: Planning

 Castlereagh estimated that the retirement of the French armies from the Channel coast had freed up between 40,000 and 60,000 British soldiers for service abroad.
 With this in mind, original estimates for an expedition planned for a large "disposable force" commanded by Lieutenant-General Lord Cathcart.
 This would have included two divisions of cavalry, one of light dragoons and the other of heavy cavalry, consisting of 9,600 men.
 Alongside the cavalry plans called for seven divisions of infantry, including four battalions of Foot Guards and forty of line infantry.
 These divisions would have each had around 5,000 men, and would have been supported by a light infantry brigade of four more infantry battalions, six brigades of Royal Horse Artillery, and ten brigades of Royal Artillery.
 Military historian C. T. Atkinson suggests that this force, if it had come to fruition, would have been "a really formidable effort".

 This large army, while viable on paper, would have been very difficult to form up and transport in reality, and so on 10 October a much smaller army was hastily brought together to cross the North Sea under the command of Lieutenant-General Sir George Don, who was expected to also instigate diplomatic connections with the allied nations.
 While the original plan had expected the creation of multiple divisions, Don's force was instead made up of two cavalry and six infantry regiments of the King's German Legion (KGL) which were controlled by Brigadier-General Friedrich von der Decken, a brigade of Foot Guards under Major-General Edward Finch, and a brigade of line infantry under Major-General Edward Paget.
 This totalled between 12,000 and 14,000 men, and Don received his final orders on 16 October.
 Von der Decken planned the operation, ensuring that the force would be transported quickly to avoid the coming of the harsh northern winter that would freeze the ports and rivers necessary in disembarking the troops.

-It was initially planned that Don would go ahead of his force to ensure that they would receive a positive welcome upon their landing, but this duty was instead taken by the politician Lord Harrowby on 25 October.
+It was initially planned that Don would go ahead of his force to ensure that they would receive a positive welcome upon their landing, but this duty was instead taken by the politician Dudley Ryder, 1st Earl of Harrowby on 25 October.
 Harrowby's mission was to Berlin and the court of Prussia, with the intention of enticing that nation into joining the Third Coalition.
 He was authorised to offer a gift of £2,500,000 to ensure this.
 Castlereagh believed that only the wavering support of Prussia could stop Don's expedition from being successful, and by the end of October it was thought that Prussia's entry into the conflict was imminent.
 Pitt, in turn, was of the mind that success could bring about "Bonaparte's army either cut off or driven back to France".